Ziva Vatra -

 January 2024: Site back on-line

 Happy new year!
 After a hiatus of over 10 years, I have brought this site back online, completely re-written.
 It didn't feel like 10 years have passed, but life really gets busy the older you get.
-Only when the Covid lockdowns occured did I actually have enough time free time after work for personal projects, during which I decided it would be nice to bring the site back.
+Only when the Covid lockdowns occurred did I actually have enough time free time after work for personal projects, during which I decided it would be nice to bring the site back.

-Beyond that, I will be writing new articles based on projects and useful bits of information that I make use of today.As I have changed the backend, the old URLs that are posted in links across the web no longer work.
+Beyond that, I will be writing new articles based on projects and useful bits of information that I make use of today.
+As I have changed the backend, the old URLs that are posted in links across the web no longer work.
 In such a case best option is to look on the navigation bar on the left to see if the article is available.
+If there is an article you really would like to see again let me know by e-mailing "zv" at this domain and I can see if I can put it up.